Table of contents Show

 However, Prague city is very welcoming and warm, so it’s perfect to experience Autumn when experiencing lows, and luckily hot drinks are available.
 Nothing beats the experience of walking around town wearing a jacket and holding a mug of a hot cup of tea or mulled wine.

-Ensure you pack the essentials such as boots, warm clothes, gloves, umbrella, socks, etc., just in case the weather conditions change abruptly.
+Ensure you pack the essentials such as boots, warm clothes, gloves, umbrella, socks, etc., just in case the Prague weather conditions change abruptly.

-What to do in October in Prague
+What to do in Prague in October?

 Prague, fondly referred to as the mother of cities by the Czechs, is one of the most beautiful places to visit in October.
 Although it’s a bit chilly in the wee hours and evenings, the days are still ideally warm and sunny.